 3.1 Please provide a narrative below describing the professional development and other activities provided to improve instructional effectiveness and use of academic data to guide instruction.
-Provide supporting documentation in the corresponding folder.

-Our elementary paraprofessionals have completed the Project Para Training required by No Child Left Behind/ESSA.
+Our elementary paraprofessionals have completed the Project Para Training or are working on completing the para training required by No Child Left Behind/ESSA.
 They are also encouraged to participate in ongoing training opportunities on their own and with the rest of the teaching staff.
-They often attend the statewide annual paraeducator conference and paraeducator trainings offered through ESU 8.
-Our preschool paraprofessional is certified with her child development associate certificate.
-All participate in ongoing trainings opportunities and staff development with the rest of the teaching staff.
+They often attend the statewide annual paraeducator conference and paraeducator training offered through ESU 8.
+All participate in ongoing training opportunities and staff development with the rest of the teaching staff.

-Wheeler Central Schools has 18 certified faculty members with 42% of these having a Master's Degree 100% of the elementary teachers have an endorsement in elementary education.
+Wheeler Central Schools has 20 certified faculty members with 44% of these having a Master's Degree 100% of the elementary teachers have an endorsement in elementary education.
 In the secondary grades over 80% of the instructional units are provided by teachers holding the appropriate endorsement.
-Average years of experience in teaching are 15.8 years.
+Average years of experience in teaching are 15.9 years.
 Experienced teachers are involved in out-of-school time for mentoring.
-Recruiting efforts are based upon student needs and are examined in relationship to qualifications of present staff.
-Staff meetings are regularly scheduled for every Wednesday after school & monthly all-staff school improvement meetings.
+Recruiting efforts are based upon student needs and are examined in relation to qualifications of present staff.
+Staff meetings are regularly scheduled for Wednesdays after school & monthly all-staff school improvement meetings.
 In-services are held with all staff members to address student needs and assessments and modifications.
 Some teachers are shared between the elementary and the high school.

-Examples of professional development for teachers and aides are attendance and participation at workshops such as: Write Tools, CKLA Instructional training, Zearn Math PD, LETERS (Volume 1 and Volume 2), Marzano training, Anita Archer Vocabulary workshop, Nebraska Literacy Conference, ESU #8 Title I workshops, DIBELS training workshops, Reading Mastery training, Title I Parent Involvement Conference, Vocational Conferences, Technology Workshops, Nebraska Associated for Gifted conference, Nebraska ASD Network Conference, and all active staff participation in the Continuous School Improvement Process, correlated with state standards.
+Examples of professional development for teachers and aides are attendance and participation at workshops such as: CKLA Instructional training, Zearn Math PD, LETERS (Volume 1 and Volume 2), Marzano vocabulary training, Anita Archer Vocabulary workshop, Nebraska Literacy Conference, ESU #8 Title I workshops, Acadience training workshops, Title I Parent Involvement Conference, Vocational Conferences, Technology Workshops, Nebraska Associated for Gifted conference, Nebraska ASD Network Conference, and all active staff participation in the Continuous School Improvement Process, correlated with state standards.
 Several staff members also attended the Executive Function Series offered through ESU 8.